9 blog posts that helped me survive the first year in Sweden

 Damn… I really wish I’d read this post by Camilo sooner.
 It’s about 5 Uncomfortable truths about studying in Sweden and it is just SO TRUE.
 Honestly, these are the things that you should be prepared for and accept.
 I think you’ll experience at least one of these but now you’ll just know it’s okay.

-Screenshot of the blog post title: 5 Uncomfortable truths about studying in Sweden
+A screenshot of a blog post titled: '5 Uncomfortable truths about studying in Sweden'.

 Photo: Annamaria